seekerted/AbyssDeep/README.md

 ## Game Bugfixes

-- Fix the bug where the Seeker Camp Interior nameplate displays "???" instead of "Seeker Camp".
+- The Seeker Camp Interior nameplate now says "Seeker Camp".

 > [!WARNING]
 > This mod is experimental and might cause your game to crash during gameplay.
 Please stock up on Mail Balloons and save regularly.